Robbie Vincent: Recent activities

 Vincent returned to the airwaves on 12 October 2008 and presented a three-hour show called 'Sunday Morning Soul' on Sundays for the relaunched Jazz FM service on DAB, Sky, Freesat and the web.

 Talking in 2011 about his early 'missionary enthusiasm' for soul music, Vincent told The Soul Survivors magazine: "Don't forget, I grew up in an era where Tamla Motown didn't put their artist photographs on the cover sleeves because they were black and they worried they might alienate a white audience."
-Even in the mid-1970s black music was hard to find on British radio, or anywhere else beyond the soul underground.

-On 29 November 2013 Vincent announced his decision to leave Jazz FM and was denied a final farewell show on the station following his announcement.
+On 29 November 2013, Vincent announced his decision to leave Jazz FM and was denied a final farewell show on the station following his announcement.

-On 8 and 25 May 2020 Vincent reprised his 'soul show' 80s style with two four hour special programmes on Jazz FM each between 10 am and 2 pm in a Bank Holiday 'Lockdown Special' during the Covid-19 outbreak in the UK.
+On 8 and 25 May 2020, Vincent reprised his 'soul show' 1980s style with two four hour special programmes on Jazz FM each between 10 am and 2 pm in a Bank Holiday 'Lockdown Special' during the Covid-19 outbreak in the UK.
 It was announced on 4 December 2020 that Vincent would be presenting a 4 hour 30 minute 'New Year's Eve Special' on Jazz FM from 20.00 on 31 December 2020 to 00.30 on 1 January 2021.

-On Sunday 4 April 2021 (Easter Sunday), Vincent returned to Jazz FM to present the first of a series of his 'Music Garden' shows from 1pm to 3pm.
+On Sunday 4 April 2021, (Easter Sunday), Vincent returned to Jazz FM to present the first of a series of his Music Garden shows from 1pm to 3pm.
 Vincent continues to broadcast on Jazz FM with his own show each Sunday between 1pm and 3pm.

+Vincent returned as DJ at the Coppid Beech Hotel near Bracknell.
+The 'If it moves funk it' event took place on 8 November 2024.